 So to keep in step with the romance of Costa Rica, it’s obvious the country needs romantic hotels.
 Here are some of the best:

-Down in the South of Costa Rica, on a hill overlooking the Pacific Coast of Uvita and the Marino Ballena National Park, is one of the most romantic, secluded hotels you’ll find anywhere on earth.
-Forbes called Kura Design Villas the most romantic hotel in Costa Rica, and for a reason.
+Down in the South of Costa Rica, on a hill overlooking the Pacific Coast of Uvita and the Marino Ballena National Park, is one of the most romantic, secluded hotels you’ll find anywhere on Earth.
+Forbes called Kura the most romantic hotel in Costa Rica, and for a reason.
 Comprising six villas, Kura is all about privacy.
-When this hotel is full, we’re talking a maximum of 12 guests.
-The perfect place to indulge in each other.
+When this hotel is full, we’re talking a maximum of 12 guests—the perfect place to indulge in each other.